carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 Future work will analyze block and volume deduplication across files to optimize cache utilization and maximize data reuse.
 The worst case can occur when the order of files is such that the caches don't get auto evicted and the system runs out of memory or disk space.
 The aforementioned future work would alleviate this problem.
-However, our tests showed that this was rarely an issue, primarily due to the test machines having a large amount of system memory.
+However, our tests showed that this was rarely an issue, but that may be due to the test machines having a large amount of system memory.

 ## Parallelization and overlapping execution